DzakiyDzakwan/learning-repository/Python/Readme.md

 ### List

-List is array data type for python
+List is 1 of 4 collection data type from python.
+List is like an array in another programming language

 ```
 numbers = [1, 2, 3, 4, 5, 6]